bat/bat/INSTALL.md

 installed to `$prefix/lib` and the include files to `$prefix/include`.
 The default installation prefix is `/usr/local`.

+You can list all available options using

+    ./configure --help

+### ROOT

 The configure script checks for ROOT availability in the system and fails if ROOT is not installed.
 You can specify the `ROOTSYS` directory using `--with-rootsys=/path/to/rootsys`